ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

         raise InitialisationError()
 ```

+## Other model steps

-Every model class needs to include a function to update its Model state.
+Every model class needs to include a function to update its model state.
 The exact
 details of what should be in this `update` function are yet to be decided, apart from
 how to update the internal model timing loop.